FredericJacobs/ITP-Project---Secure-Airport-Tower/Innovation/Innovation.md

 BSON could have been used but we chose JSON for better handeling on the front-end side.

 There is no specific scheme.
 More to come

+### Demo Link

+It's running on a [VPS](http://itp.fredericjacobs.com)

+Just run the tower and it should automatically connect !